Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 The values from the CPIX documents will need to be copied and pasted to the corresponding section in the examples below.

-For more information, please refer to the documentation from [Shaka Packager](https://google.github.io/shaka-packager/html/).
+For more information, please refer to the documentation from Google on [Shaka Packager](https://google.github.io/shaka-packager/html/).

 ### Packaging Content with Widevine and PlayReady DRM

-Below is an example of how we can send a request to Shaka Packager to encrypt our content with Widevine and PlayReady DRM and package it.
+Below is an example of how we can send a request to Shaka Packager to encrypt and package our content with Widevine and PlayReady DRM.

 Please note, the `Widevine_PSSH` from the CPIX Document is in Base64 format.
 Shaka Packager requires this to be in Hex format which can be achieved by running the following command `echo '<Widevine_PSSH>' | od -A n -t x1 | sed 's/ *//g'`: